ActivityWatch/activitywatch.github.io/_posts/2024-05-5-introducing-tauri.md

 ## User Experience

-Aw-Tauri aims to consolidate most of the functionality that is offered by additional code by other repos.
-It integrates the window and afk watchers natively.
-It offers support of notifications by default via [aw-notify](https://github.com/ActivityWatch/aw-notify).
-It houses its own webview, no need to visit ```http://localhost:5600``` anymore.
-Watchers can be started and stopped right from the trayicon.
-Updates can be pushed seemlessly across platforms provided by tauri's update system!
-[Aw-sync](https://github.com/ActivityWatch/aw-server-rust/tree/c056e50646b45070c330de8a6dbd14042b3455e4/aw-sync) which is still in active development will be integrated into the app.
-Syncing data across devices will be just as seemless.
-We will work closely with the user community to make a product that we all love to use.
+`aw-tauri` aims to consolidate much of the functionality that is currently implemented in [`aw-qt`](https://github.com/ActivityWatch/aw-qt), [`aw-server-rust`](https://github.com/ActivityWatch/aw-server-rust), and [`aw-notify`](https://github.com/ActivityWatch/aw-notify).

+ - It houses its own webview, no need to visit `http://localhost:5600` in your browser anymore.
+ - Watchers can be started and stopped right from the trayicon, just like in `aw-qt`.
+ - Updates can be pushed seemlessly across platforms provided by tauri's update system!
+ - [aw-sync](https://github.com/ActivityWatch/aw-server-rust/tree/master/aw-sync), which is still in active development, will be integrated into the app.
+Syncing data across devices will be just as seamless.

+These are only the first steps to getting aw-tauri usable, but most of all it serves as a stable foundation enabling many improvements down the line.

 ## Conclusion